Danny (2020 film)

-Danny is a 2020 Indian Tamil language action film written and directed by Santhanamoorthy on his directorial debut.
+Danny is a 2020 Indian Tamil language action thriller film written and directed by Santhanamoorthy on his directorial debut.
 The film casts Varalaxmi Sarathkumar in the main lead as a cop along with a Dog.
 Principal photography of the film began in January 2019.
-The film had an OTT release on ZEE5.
+The film had a direct-to-streaming release on ZEE5.

+Synopsis

+Kunthavai, a police inspector, is assigned a tricky murder case.
+Upon investigation, she sets out to catch a gang of serial killers involved in the murder with the help of Danny, a police dog.